Aaron Laffey

 Aaron Steven Laffey (born April 15, 1985) is an American former professional baseball pitcher.
 He made his Major League Baseball (MLB) debut with the Cleveland Indians in 2007.
-Also, he played in MLB with the Seattle Mariners, New York Yankees, Toronto Blue Jays, New York Mets, and Colorado Rockies.
+He played in MLB with the Seattle Mariners, New York Yankees, Toronto Blue Jays, New York Mets, and Colorado Rockies, ending his tenure in MLB in 2015 and retiring as a player in 2018.

 Professional career

 Cleveland Indians

 Laffey was drafted out of high school by the Cleveland Indians in the 16th round (468th overall) of the 2003 Major League Baseball draft.
 He had committed to play college baseball at Virginia Tech, but signed with the Indians on July 1, 2003.
 He was assigned to begin his professional career with the Rookie-level Burlington Indians, and went 3–1 in nine games (four starts) while striking out 46 in 34 innings pitched.
 In 2004, while with the Single-A Mahoning Valley Scrappers, Laffey went 3–1 with a 1.24 ERA in eight starts, which earned him a promotion to the Single-A Lake County Captains.
 With the Captains, he was 3–7 with a 6.53 ERA in 19 games (15 starts).
 Laffey started the 2005 season with Lake County and went 7–7 with a 3.22 ERA in 25 games (23 starts).
 He was later called up to the Double-A Akron Aeros for one game in which he picked up the victory by going five innings and allowing two runs while striking out six.
 Laffey started the 2006 season with the Single-A Advanced Kinston Indians, where he posted a 4–1 record with a 2.18 ERA in 10 games (four starts).
 His performance earned him a promotion to Double-A Akron, where he went 8–3 with a 3.53 ERA in 19 starts.
 In 2007, Laffey was 4–1 with a 2.31 ERA in six starts with Akron before being promoted to the Triple-A Buffalo Bisons.
 Before his call up to the majors, he was 7–3 with a 3.28 ERA in 14 games (13 starts) for Buffalo.